konradgorecki/tester-finder/readme.md

 # Testers Finder
-This project is a simple search engine focused on finding Testers in 2-Dimensional space defined by testers Country of origin and devices owned by him/her.
-Focus of the application is put on a correctness of its output and not on its speed or ability to process large amounts of data.
+This project is a simple search engine focused on finding Testers in 2-Dimensional space defined by Country of origin of the tester and the by devices owned by him/her.
+The focus of the application is put on a correctness of its output and not on its speed or ability to process large amounts of data.